aiswarialajan124-png/DataAnalytics_Portfolios/GDP-inequality-analysis_portfolio/README.md

 - Global inequality has gradually declined over time

-    - The global inequlity trend chart shows that the average Gini index has generally decreased from 2000s to the early 2020s.
-Although there are fluctuations across years, the overall trend sugests a graduall reduction in average global income inequality during the obeservd period.
+    - The global inequality trend chart shows that the average Gini index has generally decreased from 2000s to the early 2020s.
+Although there are fluctuations across years, the overall trend sugests a gradual reduction in average global income inequality during the obesered period.

 - Developing countries exhibit higher and more variable inequality

-    - The comparison of inequality trends between developed and developing countries show that developing economies consistently have higher average Gini index values.Additionally, inequality levels in developing economies fluctuate more over time, indicating greater variability compared with developed countries.
+    - The comparison of inequality trends between developed and developing countries show that developing economies consistently have higher average Gini index values.
+Additionally, inequality levels in developing economies fluctuate more over time, indicating greater variability compared with developed countries.

 - GDP growth distributions differ beteween developed and developing economies

-    - The boxplot comparing GDP growth shows that developing countries tend ot experience slighlty higher median growth rates and a wider spread of growth outcomes.In contrast, developed countries show lower and more stable growth distributions.This reflects typical macroeconomic patterns where emering economies ofter grow faster but experience greater volatility.
+    - The boxplot comparing GDP growth shows that developing countries tend ot experience slightly higher median growth rates and a wider spread of growth outcomes.
+In contrast, developed countries show lower and more stable growth distributions.
+This reflects typical macroeconomic patterns where emerging economies ofter grow faster but experience greater volatility.

-- Evidence consistent with the Kuznets curve hypothesis hypothesis
+- Evidence consistent with the Kuznets curve hypothesis

-    -The scatteplot examining the relationship between GDP per capita and income inequality shows a curved (U-shaped) trend.
-At lower levels of income, inequality tends to decrease as GDP per capita increases.However, at higher income levels, inequality begins to increase slightly again.
+    -The scatterplot examining the relationship between GDP per capita and income inequality shows a curved (U-shaped) trend.
+At lower levels of income, inequality tends to decrease as GDP per capita increases.
+However, at higher income levels, inequality begins to increase slightly again.

-    This pattern is broadly consistent in the Kuznets curve hypothesis,whih proposes that inequality initially rises during early stages of economic development and later declines as economies become more developed.While the pattern is not perfectly symmetrical, the fitted curve suggests a non-linear relationship between economic development and income inequality.
+    This pattern is broadly consistent in the Kuznets curve hypothesis,whih proposes that inequality initially rises during early stages of economic development and later declines as economies become more developed.
+While the pattern is not perfectly symmetrical, the fitted curve suggests a non-linear relationship between economic development and income inequality.